Legal

 2. How Do We Use Your Information?

-We process the personal information we collect for the business objectives outlined below:
+We process the personal information we collect for the business objectives (and on the following legal basis, where required) outlined below:

-• Delivering targeted advertising tailored to your interests and/or location.
+- Delivering targeted advertising tailored to your interests.
 Legal Basis: Your consent (where required) and our legitimate interests in effective marketing.

-3. Will Your Information Be Shared With Anyone?
+3. Will Your Information Be Disclosed With Anyone?

-We may share your personal information with third-parties, for example:
+We may disclose your personal information with third-parties, for example:

-• External service providers, including those offering IT and system management services, as well as centralized administrative functions.
+- External vendors and service providers, including those offering IT and system management services, as well as centralized administrative functions.

 4. International Transfers